First published: 6 May 2020

 Where a therapy service you are providing would have ordinarily required the use of PPE, such as a face mask or gloves, continue to use these.

-If PPE is a government requirement or you would simply feel more comfortable wearing PPE when returning to full practice, the FHT has identified two reputable suppliers:
+If PPE is a government requirement or you would feel more comfortable wearing additional PPE when returning to full practice, the FHT has identified two reputable suppliers:

-- Medisave sell a range of face masks, face visors, gloves and other PPE (enter the code CODE5OFF for best possible prices)
+- Medisave sell a range of face masks, face shields, gloves and other PPE (enter the code CODE5OFF for best possible prices)

-- Physique Management, a Partner Brand of the FHT, also sell a range of face masks, face visors, gloves and hygiene products (members receive a 10% discount)
+- Physique Management, a Partner Brand of the FHT, also sell a range of face masks, face shields, gloves and hygiene products (members receive a 10% discount)

-If your government requires you to wear, or you choose to wear, any form of PPE, ensure this is removed and disposed of safely - guidance on how to do this can be found on the government website.
+If your government requires you to wear, or you choose to wear, any form of PPE, ensure this is removed and disposed of safely - guidance on how to do this can be found on the government website and in government guidance for close contact services.

 8. Pre-treatment checks and when not to treat